Gift Acceptance Policy

 - might be seen by others as either an inducement or a reward which might put the staff member under an obligation to a third party.

-- A staff member, regardless of his or her level of authority in relation to financial management, must not solicit or accept any gift from any party with whom they hold a pecuniary interest without first declaring the interest to the Chief Financial Officer and obtaining his or her approval to proceed; any conflict of interest declared under this clause must be recorded in the Interest Register maintained by the Chief Financial Officer.
+- A staff member, regardless of their level of authority in relation to financial management, must not solicit or accept any gift from any party with whom they hold a pecuniary interest without first declaring the interest to the Chief Financial Officer and obtaining their approval to proceed; any conflict of interest declared under this clause must be recorded in the Interest Register maintained by the Chief Financial Officer.

 - In accordance with the Procurement Policy, staff members who are involved either directly or indirectly in purchasing, approving purchasing, or a tender process must not accept a gift of any type from a supplier (or potential supplier) of goods or services where those goods or services are the same as, or similar to, goods or services that are currently the subject of the purchase or tender process.